Framing Causal Questions in Sports Analytics: A Tutorial on Estimand Choice Illustrated Through Crossing in Soccer: Components of the potential outcomes framework for causal inference

 To empirically evaluate these questions, it is necessary to define the key estimands.
 In the following sections, we discuss the fundamental components needed to formalize the causal question in the crossing problem.
 Note that much of the causal inference language is described in terms of medical interventions; we clarify how this translates to sporting analyses.

-\begin{enumerate} \item {\smallHead{Treatment: }} A treatment refers to an action or intervention under study.
-The definition of crossing is detailed in Section 2.1 of \citet{wu2021contextual}.
+\begin{enumerate} \item {\textbf{Treatment: }} A treatment refers to an action or intervention under study.
 In this study, the treatment variable is whether the player makes an open-play cross or not.
 This is represented by the binary random variable $Z$, where $Z=1$ if a cross is made, and $Z=0$ otherwise.

-\item {\smallHead{Outcome:}} The outcome, as detailed in Section 2.3 of \citet{wu2021contextual}, is defined as whether a crossing opportunity results in a shot.
+\item {\textbf{Outcome:}} The outcome is defined as whether a crossing opportunity results in a shot.
 We denote this outcome variable by $Y$, taking the value 1 if a shot was made and 0 otherwise.
+Note that, a shot is any attempt directed towards the opponent's goal, including headers, regardless of whether it was on target, but excluding efforts ruled offside.

-\item {\smallHead{Population of interest:}} The population of interest can vary depending on the causal question.
+\item {\textbf{Population of interest:}} The population of interest can vary depending on the causal question.
 In the context of our motivating analysis, the population refers not to the players but rather the plays themselves, or the crossing opportunities.
 If we are interested in the effect of crossing when applied to all plays, the population of interest is the entire dataset of crossing opportunities.
 Conversely, if the interest lies in the effect of crossing in plays where crossing is actually attempted, the population of interest consists of those specific instances where crossing was used.
-Generally, we require that each unit or member of the population of interest (in this case, each play), has some non-zero probability of experiencing either of the actions (i.e., the action of crossing or not crossing), a requirement known as the \textit{positivity assumption} \citep{petersen2012diagnosing}.
+Generally, we require that each unit or member of the population of interest (in this case, each play), has a non-zero probability of either crossing or not crossing, a requirement known as the \textit{positivity assumption} \citep{petersen2012diagnosing}.
 This requires, for each combination of situations in which a play occurred (where a ``situation'' is defined by a combination of factors such as the distance between sender and nearest teammate or the offensive-defensive ratio in box; see item 5, Confounders, below), that there are some plays in which a cross was taken and also some plays under identical situation where a cross was not.